June 17, 2024

 The Idea

 I got inspired by this ad for The North Face, featuring 3D letters flying towards the screen, and wanted to do something similar, but in the shape of my logo and having this custom animation on the homepage of my portfolio, but wasn't sure on how to make a custom scroll animation to move the video frame by frame.
-I decided to learn and share my results to hopefully help others with achieving a similar effect, troubleshooting, and finding the right approach depending on the type of result you're looking for.

 The Design Process